 Who are typical employers for a geophysicist career?

-Geophysicists do tons of exploration work, especially in mining, oil and gas.
+Geophysicists do exploration work, especially in mining, oil and gas.
 For instance, they use gravity, magnetics, seismic in the exploration stage.

 The oil industry use geophysics using seismic surveys and tomography for subsurface structure mapping.
 Then, in-hole tools measure rock characteristics.